Hitakashi/Hitbox-Chat-Doc/connection.md

 }
 ```

-If you are using a Websocket lib you will most likely have to encapsulate the every message with the following
+You will most likely need to encapsulate the above command with the following:

 ```json
 {